sachinsu/sachinsu.github.io/work_journal/software.md

             - Each column inside a column family is identified by the column key, which is a combination of the column family name and a qualifier.
             - Column families store multiple versions of data by timestamp.

+- [PostgreSQL Connection Pool size][Databases]
+    - Formula
+        pool size = min(num_cores, max_parallel_ios)/active_Factor*Parallelism
+    - Determining Active Factor
+        - PostgreSQL 14,
+            - easy with the new session statistics in PostgreSQL v14:
+                    SELECT active_time / (active_time + idle_in_transaction_time)
+                    FROM pg_stat_database
+                    WHERE datname = 'mydb'
+                    AND active_time > 0
+        - Alternate way
+            - for a coarse estimate, query pg_stat_activity several times and use  an average:
+                    SELECT (count(*) FILTER (WHERE state = 'active'))::float8 / count(*) FILTER (WHERE state in
+                    ('active', 'idle in transaction'))
+                    FROM pg_stat_activity
+                    WHERE datname = 'mydb';
+    - “num_cores” is the number of CPU cores
+    - “max_parallel_ios” is the upper limit of concurrent I/O requests that the disk can handle
+     - “parallelism” is the average number of server processes used for a single SQL statement

 - [Postgres indexes][Databases],
     - B-tree indexes are the most common type of index and would be the default if you create an index and don’t specify the type.
 B-tree indexes are great for general purpose indexing on information you frequently query.